mlflow-oidc/mlflow-migration/README.md

+This is a technical fork of the original [MLflow Export Import](https://github.com/mlflow/mlflow-export-import) released under a new name and intended for publication on PyPI.
+---

-# MLflow Export Import
+# MLflow Migration

-The MLflow Export Import package provides tools to copy MLflow objects (runs, experiments or registered models) from one MLflow tracking server (Databricks workspace) to another.
+The MLflow Migration package provides tools to copy MLflow objects (runs, experiments or registered models) from one MLflow tracking server (Databricks workspace) to another.
 Using the MLflow REST API, the tools export MLflow objects to an intermediate directory and then import them into the target tracking server.

 For more details: